 - Wahiba (Sharqiya) Sands and Empty quarter for dune bashing.

-- Wadi Bih and Jebel Harim mountains in Musandam Peninsula.
+- Wadi Bih and Jebel Harim mountains in the Musandam Peninsula.

 20. Fuel prices and petrol stations in Oman

 Although there is no shortage of petrol pumps in Muscat, gas stations in Oman might be sparse outside of bigger towns.

 For example, the new highway between the UAE Hatta Al Wajajah border and Muscat only has one petrol station closer to the UAE border and then there is none until you reach the outskirts of Muscat.